Stopped Numbering Sequels

 - The Hitman series after Hitman 2: Silent Assassin.

 - Windows.
 Stopped using version numbers after 3.1 on the DOS-based versions and 4.0 on the NT versions, opting for sequel numbers based on the year of release.
-Then came XP (which combined the DOS and NT lines) and Vista, but then averted with Windows 7, Windows 8 and now Windows 8.1.
-(Oddly, 7 and 8 have internal numbers of 6.1 and 6.2 for compatibility reasons.)
+Then came XP (which combined the DOS and NT lines) and Vista, but then averted with Windows 7, Windows 8 (and 8.1), and Windows 10.
+(Windows 9 was an Un Installment.)

 - Similarly, Apple stopped marketing new versions of Mac OS under their version numbers after 10.1 because they decided the internal codenames, named for species of big cats, were more interesting.
 And then they ran out of big cats (not really, but that was their excuse) and switched to cities in California.